Technik-Tueftler/IntelligentSocketDatalogger/README.md

 `cost_calc_month:` Activates the feature that once a month the total costs and the work of the device are calculated.
 The execution day in the month is set here.
 `cost_calc_year:` Activates the feature that once a year the total costs and the work of the device are calculated.
 The execution day and month are set here.

+### ISDL Config Editor
+If you are not familiar with the json formatting, you can use [ISDL Config Editor](isdledit.jojojux.de/editor) to create the config files in a graphical user interface.

 ## Docker Compose Example
 ````commandline
 version: "2"